roynilakshi91/Sentiment-Analysis-on-Twitter-Data-Python-NLTK/README.md

 * Predictive analysis is done for the future analysis of the data over a time period.

 NOTE:
-Project documentation and ppt are attached
+Attached PPT and Project Documentation